 Shallow pipe depths allow roots from nearby trees to reach and infiltrate pipes more easily.
 Drainage pipes under driveways and sidewalks are also prone to root damage since roots spread laterally in search of moisture.

-Homeowners should routinely inspect pipes in high-risk areas near trees or with known pipe damage to check for signs of root intrusion before it causes major blockages.
+Homeowners should routinely inspect pipes in high-risk areas near trees or with known pipe damage to check for signs of root intrusion before it causes significant blockages.
 Preventative measures like removing trees or lining pipes can help avoid costly root damage.

 How to Stop Tree Roots in Your Plumbing